 - Iris Folding Projects at Go Make Something

 Here are three basic, simple shapes for you to practice: square, circle, and oval.
 Step-by-step instructions and a pattern are included in each lesson.
 I use the square to teach iris folding at trade shows, and nobody ever fails to learn how!

 - Iris Fold Greeting Cards

-Many lovely card examples that include materials lists, instructions and .pdf patterns.
+Here you'll find many lovely card examples that include materials lists, instructions, and .pdf patterns.

 Free Patterns - Christmas